Chrissy Costanza: 2020s

 From July 2020 to May 2021, Costanza was the host of the show Guest House on streaming media channel VENN.
 At the end of 2020, Costanza teamed up with the winners of the 2019 League of Legends World Championship, FunPlus Phoenix, to release "Phoenix" as their 2021 anthem (This song being different to the 2019 song used for the 2019 League of Legends World Championship with the same name).

 On January 10, 2022, Against the Current collaborated with the League of Legends European Championship (LEC) for a song called "Wildfire", with casters Vedius and Drakos as guest vocalists, as part of a promotion for the LEC's 2022 Spring Season.

 On July 23, 2024, video game publisher Square Enix and Costanza jointly announced her collaboration with composer Masayoshi Soken and his band the Primals for the song "Give It All", which features in the raid series "The Arcadion", part of the video game expansion Final Fantasy XIV: Dawntrail.

 In September 2024, Costanza and rock band Yellowcard created a pop-punk cover of "A Whole New World", which appeared on Walt Disney Records' A Whole New Sound compilation album.

 On October 9, 2024, Costanza released her debut solo EP VII.
 The album's tracklist contained songs released previously, including her debut single "7 Minutes in Hell" which featured Voilà.
 On November 15, 2024, Costanza released the single "Perfect Crime".

 On December 31, 2024, a music video titled "Mavuika: The Vow of Blazing Blood" was released by the official YouTube channel of the action role-playing video game Genshin Impact, featuring Costanza as the lead vocalist.

+On October 31, 2025, Chrissy released a Deluxe Album titled "X", in celebration of her one-year anniversary of the original EP, "VII"'s release.
+In the album, two new songs were introduced, Rope and Weather, plus an extra song, a candlelit version of "7 Minutes in Hell".

+Then, later that year, in early November, Chrissy appeared and performed at the League of Legends world championships "Worlds 2025", performing a medley of her League of Legends World Championship songs "Legends Never Die" and "Phoenix" from 2017 & 2019 respectively while incorporating the first World Championship's anthem (2014's "Warriors" by Imagine Dragons) to introduce the event.